 Ethereum still maintains the lead and is regularly undergoing improvements to offer better functionality and increase security.

-Cardano and Ethereum are two of the leading blockchain networks with several similarities.
+Cardano and Ethereum are two leading permissionless blockchain networks with several similarities.
 Hopefully, in this guide, you have picked up a few of these similarities and how the two projects differ, especially as regards decentralization.